catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 * A Router with a gateway set and an interface in a virtual network

-Catalyst operates, free of charge, a number of recursive DNS servers in each cloud region for use by Catalyst Cloud instances.
+Catalyst operates, free of charge, a number of recursive DNS servers in each cloud region for use by Sky TV instances.
 They are:

 .. _name_servers: